Hiking to Calanque d’En Vau from Cassis, France

 Hiking to Calanque d’En Vau takes roughly two hours from Cassis Harbour, or alternatively I strongly suggest you begin at Port Miou.
 There’s a large outdoor car park here where you can pay 8euro and leave your car for the day while you explore the calanques.
 It means a whole lot less walking and you skip any unnecessary walking down streets, you’ll kick things off right from the waterfront and cut about an hour from the hike.

-Are you spending time in Provence this summer!?
-Grab your downloadable copy of ‘A Photographer’s Guide to Provence Villages + Lavender Fields’.
+Are you spending time in Provence or Paris this summer!?
+Grab your downloadable eBooks for both regions, covering the most photogenic locations + experiences.

 Here’s a map that shows the hiking trail – please note this map shows the route to the beach at Calanque d’En Vau, if you’re hoping to capture the views from above, stick to the coastal path from Calaque de Port Pin…I’ve explained more in detail below.